Naam/GMAIL-Generator/README.md

 ===============

 ```
-Generate numerous of valid email that lead to your inbox.

-usage: G(en)mail [-h] [-n nb] [-t nb] [-s nb] [-o file.ext] [-f nb] email

-G(en)mail generate numerous of valid email that lead directly into your inbox.
+G(en)mail generate numerous of valid email that lead directlyinto your inbox.

 positional arguments:
-  email                 email template, since the script is wrote for GMAIL
+  email                 email template, since the script is wrote for GMAIL we
-                        wejust need the local part of the email
+                        just need the local part of the email
                         (localpart@domain)

 optional arguments: